Do your really need to know why you should lift weights?

 My son or daughter would look at me and say that’s my dad right there.

-So, you can say I did it for admiration and to be a role model.
+So, you can say I did it for admiration, to be someone my people can rely on, and to be a role model.

 Now I just do it out of habit.